suchmememanyskill/SwitchThemeGuide/README.md

 # SwitchAutoThemeGuide
-This guide will tell you how to use exelix's autotheme site
+This guide will tell you how to use exelix's theming tools